 Getting ready for your procedure

-Help us keep you safe during your procedure by telling us if any of the following statements apply to you, even if you aren’t sure.
+Help us keep you safe during your procedure by telling us if any of the following statements apply to you, even if you’re not sure.

-- I take prescription medications (medications prescribed by a healthcare provider), including patches and creams.
+- I take prescription medications (medications my healthcare provider prescribes), including patches and creams.

 - I take over-the-counter medications (medications I buy without a prescription), including patches and creams.